celestecarter95/learningGitHub/README.md

 # learningGitHub
-A repository for learning how to use git
+A repository for learning how to use git.
+Learned how to:
+	Make a repository.
+	Clone a repository.
+	Add a makefile.